Information For Wedding

 not encounter any bureaucratic obstacles.

-Please note that First Nation does not offer "online ordination,"
+Please note that First Nation does not offer instant "online ordination,"

 which is not recognized in most jurisdictions.
 Ordination through

-First Nation complies with local laws in all fifty states in the
+First Nation is granted in full compliance with local laws in all fifty states in the

 United States, as well as all U.S. territories.